 The gain and zero adjustments are factory preset but accessible by the user for adjustment if absolutely necessary.
 Adjustment holes to access these potentiometers are visible on the side of the housing.
-Adjustments can be made by removing the sticker around the amplifier enclosure.
-Use Figure 3 to locate the zero and gain adjustment holes.
+Adjustments can be made by removing the sticker cover around the amplifier enclosure.
+Refer to Figure 3 to locate the zero and gain adjustment holes.